IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

 | Camera ready due (only Research Category) | 2023.7.4 |

 ## News
-[2023/02/10] Currently, some inconsistencies, such as resolution discrepancies, have been identified with respect to the annotation data in the drone2021 data set.
+[2023/02/10] Currently, some inconsistencies, such as resolution discrepancies, have been identified with respect to the annotation data in the drone2021 dataset.
 We are performing a comprehensive consistency check of the annotations.
 Please be patient for a while.
 [2023/01/17] **Fixed critical bugs**
 [2023/01/10] Released dataset
 [2022/12/29] Important dates, Links and References are available.